microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDomainServiceConfigurationRecord.md

 ```

 ### -RecordType
-Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, TxtKey
+Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, Txt.

 ```yaml
 Type: System.String